jdlib/JDBX/UserGuide.md

 In JDBC executing a query returns a `java.sql.ResultSet`.
 Given the `ResultSet` you can loop over its rows and extract values from the rows in appropriate form.

-JDBX uses the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.
+JDBX uses fluent APIs and functional programming to avoid most of the boilerplate code needed in JDBC.

 **Example 1:** Read all rows from a query result and convert each row into a data object